aws-samples/eks-workshop-v2/website/docs/observability/opensearch/events.md

 The following diagram provides an overview of the setup for this module. ```kubernetes-events-exporter``` will be deployed within the EKS cluster to forward events to the OpenSearch domain.
 An OpenSearch Dashboard that we loaded earlier is used to visualize the events as they occur.

 # TODO - Add architecture diagram
+---
 We will explore Kubernetes events using the following steps:
 1. Deploy Kubernetes events exporter to forward events to OpenSearch
+1. View events within the cluster
 1. Generate Kubernetes events by spinning up test workloads
 1. Explore the events from within the cluster using kubectl
 1. Explore the events using the OpenSearch dashboard
+---
 **Step 1:** Deploy Kubernetes events exporter and configure it to send events to our OpenSearch domain.
 The base configuration is available [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/observability/opensearch/events-exporter).
 The OpenSearch credentials we retrieved earlier are used to configure the exporter.
 The second command verifies that the Kubernetes events pod is running.

 ```bash timeout=120 wait=30